Using the Video editor

 - Adding Smart Chapters to your video

-1. In your video library, hover over the session you want to edit and click on the Edit icon.
+1. In your video library, locate the session you want to edit then click Edit.

 2. This will bring you to the video editor as seen here.